coincharge-io/BTCPayWall/readme.txt

 = 1.0.9.2 =

-- Fix: Paywall breaks page
+- Fix: Paywall breaks page on some websites

 = 1.0.9.1 =